 Price Change Safety Net for Repricing Setting

-It’s same Safety issue from Buy Box setting.
+It’s the same Safety issue from Buy Box setting.
 Please enable the Safety Net to prevent the price drop from being too drastic.

 A quick reminder here, the advanced setting will override your Repricing setting.